baynec2/mspms/README.md

 2. *plot_pca()*: PCA analysis to visualize the data in a 2D space.
 3. *plot_time_course()*: Plot peptides over time by condition.
 4. *plot_cleavage_motif()*: Visualize the sequence specificity of the cleavage sites.
-Designed to be similar to what is implemented in IceLogo.
+Designed to be equivalent to what is implemented in IceLogo.

 ## Making Generically Usefull.